zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is a privacy-preserving machine learning paradigm that allows multiple clients to collaboratively train a global model without sharing their raw data~\cite{mcmahan2017communication}.
-In FL, each participant (\emph{\emph{i.e.}}, client) performs local training on its own private dataset and communicates only the model updates to the central server (\emph{\emph{i.e.}}, aggregator).
-The aggregator aggregates the model updates and sends the updated global model back to the clients.
+\IEEEPARstart{F}{ederated} learning (FL) is a privacy-preserving machine learning paradigm that allows multiple clients to collaboratively train a global model without sharing their raw data~\cite{mcmahan2017communication, pejo2023quality, huang2022fedcke, jiang2022towards}.
+FL can be a scalable solution for machine learning in \emph{big data} scenarios~\cite{doku2019towards}, where large-scale data are generated and stored by multiple clients in different physical locations.
+In FL, each participant (\emph{i.e.}, client) performs local training on its own private dataset and communicates only the model updates to the central server (\emph{i.e.}, aggregator).
+This decentralized approach minimizes the need to transfer large volumes of data to the aggregator.
+The aggregator then aggregates the model updates and sends the updated global model back to the clients.
 This process repeats iteratively until the global model converges or a stopping criterion is fulfilled.
-During the cross-device \FL process, participants need to place their trust in the aggregator to create cohorts of clients in a fair and unbiased manner.
+During the cross-device FL process, participants need to place their trust in the aggregator to create cohorts of clients in a fair and unbiased manner.
 However, a potential vulnerability is that an actively malicious adversary with control over the aggregator could exploit this trust~\cite{kairouz2021advances}.
 For instance, adversaries could carry out a Sybil attack~\cite{cao2022mpaf} by simulating numerous fake client devices, and the adversary could also selectively favor previously compromised clients' model updates from the pool of available participants.
 These attacks have the potential to enable the adversary to manipulate the final training results in \FL, compromising the integrity of the learning process.
 Safeguarding against such threats is imperative to maintain the effectiveness and security of cross-device \FL.